xcore/sw_audio_effects/app_slicekit_loudness/README.rst

 :boards: XA-SK-AUDIO

 Toggles between Dry and Effect signals.
-A non-linear gain-shaping curve is used to change create an increased output signal level, based on the level of the input signal.
+A non-linear gain-shaping curve is used to create an increased output signal level, based on the level of the input signal.

 The Audio_IO uses 1 logical core. and the DSP Loudness function uses a further logical core.